Ben Humphries

 This time, not only has the Relational technology caught up, but the underlying relational math is a natural fit for machine learning (ML) algorithms.
 It finally makes sense to build the ML directly into the relational database and to eliminate hybrid ML/SQL approaches.

-Thank you for reading this post on the history of relational paradigm, if you would like to learn more please reach out via email or through the contact us section of the website.
+Thank you for reading this post on the history of relational paradigm.
+If you would like to learn more, Contact Us.